Billanas/Portfolio/README.md

 ![image](https://github.com/Billanas/Portfolio/assets/135276462/b2f82683-10b7-4126-9b82-ed0e9f147e94)

 The purpose of this project is to provide a simulation-based approach to forecast Duolingo's stock price.
 By employing the Monte Carlo method, we can generate multiple potential scenarios and analyze the potential range of outcomes.
-For more click # [(here)](https://github.com/Billanas/Duolingo-Stock-MonteCarlo-Simulations)
+For more information click [(here)](https://github.com/Billanas/Duolingo-Stock-MonteCarlo-Simulations)

 <br/>